About the Multilingual Debate

 Fanny Chouc, coordinator of the Multilingual Debate commented "The Multilingual Debate is a true celebration of linguistic diversity.
 The enthusiasm with which the audience participates in the debate year after year shows a lively interest in learning languages and understanding different cultures."

 The Multilingual Debate 2018 takes place on Wednesday 21st March at Heriot-Watt University's Edinburgh campus.

 If you wish to book a place at either of the sessions below please contact our Education Liaison Team by email email@example.com or telephone 0131 451 3451.

-As with previous years, we are hoping to be able to stream the event live over the internet.
+As with previous years, we are hoping to be able to live-stream the event.

 If this would be of interest please email firstname.lastname@example.org or telephone 0131 451 3451.

-Keep in touch with us live via Twitter and Instagram using the #MLD2017
+Keep in touch with us live via Twitter and Instagram using the #MLD2018